GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/schemas/resources.md

 ### secrets.secret_locations

 Locations to replicate secret.
-If unset, will automatically replicate.
+Can be defined in global data block.

 Type: array(string)